Skip to content

 Next up is focus.

 When you’re working on multiple storylines at the same time, you must have focus.
-It’s true for all writing, but it’s especially true when you’re dealing with a lot of storylines.
+It’s true for all writing, but it’s especially true when dealing with multiple storylines.

-I work on two or three project in one day to keep all the stories moving along.
-Sometimes more if I have a lot of clients at once.
+I work on two or three projects in one day to keep all the stories moving along.
+Sometimes more, if I have a lot of clients at once.

 Working with therapists, psychologists, and even doctors, I have to be on the mark.
 And I give every client the same attention.